ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 Typography

-Full font control for every text element on the CTA card — each section lets you pick a font family, size, and weight:
+Full font control for every text element on the CTA card — each section lets you pick a font family, size, and weight.
+Font families show each option rendered in its own typeface so you can preview before selecting.
+Weight options show their actual weight for quick comparison.

-CTA heading — Font family (15 fonts, each previewed in its own typeface), font size, weight (Normal through Extrabold).
+CTA heading — Font family (15 fonts), font size, weight (Normal through Extrabold).

 CTA subtitle — Font family, font size, weight (Light through Semibold).